UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-deviations.md

 outcome, and returns it in a `result` with `submittedAttainmentId` and `submittedAttainmentType`, exactly as `sent` does.

-### `sisuTemporarilyUnavailable` (2)

-Not listed for section 2, unlike 1, 4 and 6, but returned there when Sisu is unreachable.
+### `serviceTemporarilyUnavailable` (1, 2, 4, 6)

+Renamed from the spec's `sisuTemporarilyUnavailable`.

+Also returned on section 2, which the spec does not list it for.
 The alternative is failing the whole request, which loses every `requestItemId` and tells you nothing per item.

--> serviceTemporarilyUnavailable

 ### `studyRightValidityPeriod` may be absent (2)